jpignata/temping/README.md

     end

-This is especially useful if testing an ActiveRecord plugin or a Module used in a Rails application:
+This is especially useful if testing an ActiveRecord plugin or a module used in a Rails application to decouple your module's tests from a concrete implementation.

     include Temping